dcndn4/HW_8_ML_Conf_Imb_U11/README.md

 # Acknowledgements

 I would like to first acknowledge the guidance and teaching of our FinTech Boot Camp Instructor, Garth Mortensen, our TA, Alejandro Esquivel, and out Student Success Manager, Angelica Baraona.
 I also found the collective Stack Overflow wisdom (especially the Quantitative Finance community) essential as ever.
+The confusion matrix plot was provided via the website: Notes on Artificial Intelligence, Machine Learning & Deep Learning, Python, Mobile & Development, by Tarek Atwan.
 Regarding Machine Learning overall I utilized the book "Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow" by Aurelien Geron.